pat/thinking-sphinx/indexing.md

 group_by "user_id"
 {% endhighlight %}

+For **real-time indices** you can define a custom scope to preload associations or apply custom conditions:

+{% highlight ruby %}
+scope { Article.includes(:comments) }
+{% endhighlight %}

+This scope only comes into play when populating all records at once, not when single records are created or updated.

 <h3 id="sql">Sanitizing SQL</h3>

+**Note**: this section applies only to SQL-backed indices.

 As previously mentioned, your index definition results in SQL from the indexes, the attributes, conditions and groupings, etc. With this in mind, it may be useful to simplify your index.